ephemeraHQ/message-kit/README.md

 - [`one-to-one`](/examples/one-to-one): A simple, customizable, and powerful conversational framework
 - [`group`](/examples/group): Group chat app example.

-## App directory

-Add your app by sumitting a PR to the App directory [page](/packages/docs/pages/directory.mdx)

 ## Contributing

 See our [contribution guide](./CONTRIBUTING.md) to learn more about contributing to this project.